PipedreamHQ/docs/docs/notebook/code/README.md

 ## Errors

-[Errors](https://nodejs.org/dist/latest-v10.x/docs/api/errors.html#errors_errors) raised in a code cell will stop the execution of code or destinations that follow.
+[Errors](https://nodejs.org/dist/latest-v10.x/docs/api/errors.html#errors_errors) raised in a code step will stop the execution of code or destinations that follow.

 You'll see the message associated with the error in the Inspector: